 - How to use layer styles to further customise custom brushes

-- Show how to use Blur filters to add movement to sparks
+- How to use Blur filters to add movement to sparks

-- How to work with masks to further refine custom brush effects
+- How to work with masks to further refine custom brush effect

-- Demonstrate how to create fire in Photoshop using Flame filter
+- How to create fire in Photoshop using Flame filter

 For compositing, using stock images is one option, but creating your own effects is another option, as Viktor and Karl decided to do here.
 This class shows how to use the noise filter to create a custom brush.
 Having used the Brush tool to create the effect of smoke in a previous chapter, Viktor shows you just how versatile this tool can be by again using it, but to produce a completely different effect.
 This information packed class demonstrates the steps needed to create a custom brush to add the effect of sparks.